 The IBEW Code of Excellence is the standard that we as a union adhere to above all.
 A joint, cooperative effort negotiated by union leaders and management, we strive to bring out the best in our members so they can utilize the utmost of their talents and skills and be an asset and value to any company.
-Our number 1 priority here at the IBEW is giving electrical contractors in central and northeastern North Carolina quality manpower.
+Our number one priority at the IBEW is giving electrical contractors in central and northeastern North Carolina quality manpower.
 Our Code of Excellence holds our members to the most rigorous benchmarks.
 The Code is as follows:

 -Arrive to work on time, ready and willing to work.

 -Work in a safe and healthy manner.